datanav/docs/configuration.rst

        See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
        The :ref:`common RDF prefixes <built_in_prefixes>` are built-in and you don't have to provide the mapping for it (i.e. RDF, RDFS, OWL etc).
+       Note: if you do not set this property, the sink will attempt to use the source's ``dataset`` property as lookup key into the :ref:`RDF registry <rdf_registry>` entries.
+If this look up fails, or does not result in the correct registry item, the resulting SDShare feed may be empty.
      -
      -